SwayamSahoo11742/KnightStable/README.md

 ```
 python databse.py
 ```
-NOTE: **The openings and games databases will be empty at this stage and unfortunately, the games database cannot be filled, however if you want the opening database, simply run `web_scraper.py` in staticHelpers
+****The openings and games databases will be empty at this stage and unfortunately, the games database cannot be filled, however if you want the opening database, simply run `web_scraper.py` in staticHelpers**

 ### Step 4 - setting authtoken with ngrok